Cat Stevens' comments about Salman Rushdie: Hypotheticals

-Two months later, Islam appeared on an Australian television programme, ABC's Geoffrey Robertson's Hypotheticals, an occasional broadcast featuring a panel of notable guests to explore a hypothetical situation with moral, ethical and/or political dilemmas.
-In the episode "A Satanic Scenario", Islam had an exchange about the issue with the moderator and Queen's Counsel Geoffrey Robertson.
+Two months later, Islam appeared on an Australian television programme, ABC's Geoffrey Robertson's Hypotheticals, an occasional broadcast featuring a panel of notable guests to explore a hypothetical situation with moral, ethical or political dilemmas.
+In the episode "A Satanic Scenario", Islam had an exchange about the issue with the moderator and King's Counsel Geoffrey Robertson.
 Islam would later clarify the exchanges as "stupid and offensive jokes" made "in bad taste", but "part of a well-known British national trait ... dry humour on my part."

 Robertson: You don't think that this man deserves to die?